Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         continue to undergo the independent review process as prescribed (second independent review).
 The third independent review process is not performed;
-    d)  Comments from each independent reviewer (without the reviewer\'s name) are sent to the postgraduate training management department of the training unit to request the doctoral student to accept and revise according to the comments of the
+    d)  Comments from each independent reviewer (without the reviewer's name) are sent to the postgraduate training management department of the training unit to request the doctoral student to accept and revise according to the comments of the